sebastiancarlos/sway-talisman/README.md

   <img src="https://github.com/sebastiancarlos/sway-talisman/assets/88276600/7847675e-3758-43b5-bc86-e39f18fb7af1" />
 </p>

-Welcome to `sway-talisman`, the ultra-minimalist approach to application launching within the Sway window manager.
+Welcome to `sway-talisman`, the ultra-minimalist approach to launching applications within the Sway window manager.

-This project leverages the power of terminals and Sway's scratchpad to function as an app launcher with no dependencies.
+This project leverages the power of terminals and Sway's scratchpad to function as an **app launcher** with no dependencies.

 This is __not__ a TUI launcher; It just makes your terminal even __more__ of a launcher.